quyixiang/JoCuR/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**JoCuR** is an R package that implements a C++-accelerated joint cure rate model for longitudinal tumor burden and time-to-event data, as described in the paper *"Change-Point Detection Using a Cure Rate Joint Model for Longitudinal Tumor Burden and Time-to-Event Data"* by Yixiang Qu.
+**JoCuR** is an R package that implements a C++-accelerated joint cure rate model for longitudinal tumor burden and time-to-event data, as described in the paper *"Change-Point Detection Using a Cure Rate Joint Model for Longitudinal Tumor Burden and Time-to-Event Data"* by Yixiang Qu et al.

 - **Author**: Yixiang Qu (<yqu@unc.edu>)
 - **License**: MIT